throwable/mdc4spring/README.md

 }
 ```

-Named MDC adds its name as a prefix to all its parameters.
+MDC may be defined with a name.
+Any parameter defined within the named MDC will contain its name as a prefix.

 ```java
 @WithMDC("order")